kentdlee/SRMStoFigsPage/_build/html/_sources/index.rst.txt

 .. function:: isolate CID

     Perform a transitive closure on messsages sent to and from the component *CID* with the diagram.
-Eliminate any components that don't interact with *CID* either directly for through the transitive closure to *CID*.
+Eliminate any components that don't interact with *CID* either directly or through the transitive closure to *CID*.

 .. function:: ctext@ CID "Text Description"